Best Paid Substack Newsletters 2026: 15 Worth Your Money

 The question isn't just whether these newsletters are good — it's whether you'll actually read them.
 If you find yourself paying for newsletters that pile up unread, consider using AI-powered digests to get the highlights delivered on your schedule.
 It's the difference between wasting money on unread subscriptions and actually getting value from every dollar.

-How to Get the Most from Paid Substacks
+How Do You Get the Most Value from a Paid Substack?

 - Start with annual plans: Most Substacks offer 10–20% off for annual billing.
 Try a monthly subscription first, then switch if you're still reading after 2 months.